-The purpose of this policy is to promote economic prosperity and support the Borough's employment base through targeted employment allocations and development proposals.
+The purpose of this policy is to promote economic prosperity and support the Borough's employment base through targeted employment allocations and development proposals for particular employment sectors.

-Diversification of the Borough's economy will be encouraged through the promotion and development of targeted employment allocations and attracting inward investment to the urban areas of Stafford and, to a lesser extent the market town of Stone, with an emphasis on creating greater opportunities for development, maintaining and enhancing social and environmental benefits and support for existing economic activities by:
+Diversification of the Borough's economy will be encouraged through the promotion and development of targeted employment allocations and attracting inward investment to the accessible urban areas of Stafford and, to a lesser extent the market town of Stone, to meet the employment needs of the rural area with an emphasis on creating greater opportunities for development, maintaining and enhancing social and environmental benefits and support for existing economic activities by:

-- a) enabling the economy to diversify and modernise through the growth of existing businesses and the creation of new enterprises; - b) maintaining and improving the Borough's economic position; - c) enhancing the Borough's role as a centre of governance, a high technology business centre and University location within the Regional economy; and - d) improving accessibility by a choice of means of transport to employment opportunities for the Borough's residents in order to meet local employment needs, maintain viable and sustainable local communities.
+- a) enabling the economy to diversify and modernise through the growth of existing businesses and the creation of new enterprises; - b) maintaining and improving the Borough's economic position; - c) enhancing the Borough's role as a centre of governance and Ministry of Defence activities, a high technology business centre and University location within the Regional economy; and - d) improving accessibility by a choice of means of transport to employment opportunities for the Borough's residents in order to meet local employment needs, maintain viable and sustainable local communities.